CSSG-Labs/python-blockchain/README.md

-# python-blockchain
+# Python Blockchain

-Simple blockchain coded in Python
+Community repository to build a simple blockchain application in Python using the requests and Flask libraries.